 pinMode(<pinnumber>, OUTPUT);// Set the pin direction.digitalWrite(<pinnumber>,HIGH);// Set output pin high. digitalWrite(<pinnumber>,LOW); // Set output pin low.

-The function digitalWrite() is, in fact, the cornerstone of the
+The function digitalWrite() is the cornerstone of the

 Arduino system because it creates a very simple-to-use user interface